County Board hears community needs assessment survey results

 The organization has its answer.

-The county sponsored an online Community Needs Assessment survey during the last three weeks of July 2022, and the results were presented at a Kankakee County Board meeting in September by Respark Leadership Consulting, which conducted the survey, compiled the data and analyzed the results.
+The county sponsored an online Community Needs Assessment survey during the last three weeks of July, and the results were presented at Tuesday’s Kankakee County Board meeting by Respark Leadership Consulting, which conducted the survey, compiled the data and analyzed the results.

 The assessment findings were organized into five key areas of interest: workforce development, housing, business and economic development, mental and physical health, and law enforcement and recidivism.